Kondor Path Tours

 QUINOA.
 The millenary and blessed golden granite

 Quinoa, quinoa, or kinwa (Chenopodium quinoa) is a pseudocereal belonging to the subfamily Chenopodioideae of Amaranthaceae.
-It is a crop produced in Argentina, Bolivia, Chile, Colombia, Ecuador, Peru, and the United States, Bolivia being the first world producer, followed by Peru and the United States.
-It does call pseudocereal because it does not belong to the family of grasses in “traditional” cereals, but its use is grain due to its high starch content.
+It is a crop produced in Argentina, Bolivia, Chile, Colombia, Ecuador, Peru, and the United States.
+Bolivia is the first world producer, followed by Peru and the United States.
+It is called pseudocereal because it does not belong to the family of grasses in “traditional” cereals, but its use is grain due to its high starch content.

-Quinoa did cultivate in the Bolivian, Peruvian, Ecuadorian, and Argentinean Andes for 5000 years.
-Like the potato, it was one of the main foods of the pre-Inca and Inca Andean peoples.
+Quinoa has been cultivated in the Bolivian, Peruvian, Ecuadorian, and Argentinean Andes for 5000 years.
+Like potatoes, it was one of the main foods of the pre-Inca and Inca Andean peoples.

 JUANE.
 All the flavors of the jungle in a single dish

 The juane is the modern version of an old habit: the Amazonian people carry their food wrapped in leaves when they enter the jungle.
-But it was the custom to go out to the countryside during the day of San Juan, whose primary date is June 24, which created the link of this dish with the party.
+But it was customary to go out to the countryside during the day of San Juan, whose primary date is June 24, which created the link between this dish and the party.
 Hence his name.

 Time was in charge of molding it into what we know today.
-They believed they were only pieces of cassava with meat from the mountain animals but introduced the rice and ingredients.
-One of them is indispensable today: the olives.
-And that these do not produce in the Amazon.
+They believed they were only pieces of cassava with meat from mountain animals but introduced rice and ingredients.
+One is indispensable today: olives, which are not produced on Amazon.

 The crispy and nutritious Fried Trout

 All nutritionists recommend eating fish at least once a week.
-Today I share a straightforward recipe using trout.
+Today, I share a straightforward recipe using trout.
 Those who like sports fishing know how widespread this animal’s fishery is.
-Despite having its body full of thorns, it is very required since its meat is delicious, and one of the tastiest freshwater fish is, Without a doubt, the trout, fish that abounds in rivers and lagoons of Peru.
-Now in its most straightforward and traditional, fried preparation.
+Despite having its body full of thorns, trout is very required since its meat is delicious.
+One of the tastiest freshwater fish is, without a doubt, the trout, which abounds in the rivers and lagoons of Peru.
+Now, in its most straightforward and traditional, fried preparation, trout is a must-have.

-The department of Arequipa has an extensive territory that involves a high Andean zone where the district of Caylloma does locate between 4400 to 5000m.s.n.m.
-One of its typical dishes is Fried trout, accompanied by boiled chuño or potato.
+The department of Arequipa has an extensive territory that involves a high Andean zone.
+The district of Caylloma is located between 4400 and 5000 m.
+One of its typical dishes is fried trout accompanied by boiled chuño or potato.

 Origin of traditional Lima sweets